 Health Data Research UK (HDR UK) North

-Director Professor Sir Munir Pirmohamed, The University of Liverpool and Liverpool University Hospital NHS Foundation Trust.
-Associate Directors Professor Iain Buchan, Chair in Public Health and...
+Regional Co-Directors Professor Sir Munir Pirmohamed, The University of Liverpool and Liverpool University Hospital NHS Foundation Trust.
+Professor Andy Clegg, Professor of Geriatric Medicine,...

 Health Data Research UK (HDR UK) South-West